tumblr/genesis/README.md

 When a machine boots, the DHCP server tells the PXE firmware to chain boot into iPXE.
 We then use iPXE to present a list of menu choices, fetched from a remote server.
-When the user makes a choice we load the Genesis kernel and initrd (with the help of the TFTP server) along with parameters on the kernel command line.
+When the user makes a choice we load the Genesis kernel and initrd (from the file server) along with parameters on the kernel command line.
 Once the Genesis OS has loaded, the genesis-bootloader fetches and executes a ruby script describing a second stage where we install gems, a few base RPMs, and fetch our tasks from a remote server.
 Finally, we execute the relevant tasks.

 For a real world example; Consider a brand new server that boots up.
 It makes a DHCP request and loads the iPXE menu.
 In this case, we know that we haven't seen this MAC address before, so it must be a new machine.
-We boot Genesis in to discovery mode, where the tasks it runs are written to fetch all the hardware information we need and report it back to the inventory management system.
+We boot Genesis in to discovery mode, where the tasks it runs are written to fetch all the hardware information we need and report it back to the Collins.
 In our setup this includes information such as hard drives and their capacity and the number of CPUs, but also more detailed information such as service tags, which memory banks are in use, and even the name of the switchports all interfaces are connected to.
 We then follow this up with 48 hours of hardware stress-test using the TimedBurnin task.

 ## Test environment
 To avoid testing Genesis in production, we've set up a virtual  test environment